AngelicSage/AIFUTURE/README.md

 # AIFUTURE
-1. Run the loading_model.ipynb notebook first
+1. Run the import_libraries.ipynb notebook first

 2. Go into the angel_ai directory